Uptrend Call Working As Medidata Solutio Stock Rises 18.0% (MDSO) | Comtex SmarTrend

 SmarTrend identified an Uptrend for Medidata Solutio (NASDAQ:MDSO) on April 15th, 2019 at $78.18.
 In approximately 11 months, Medidata Solutio has returned 17.97% as of today's recent price of $92.22.

-In the past 52 weeks, shares of Medidata Solutio have traded between a low of $60.10 and a high of $98.60 and are now at $92.22, which is 53% above that low price.
+In the past 52 weeks, Medidata Solutio share prices have been bracketed by a low of $60.10 and a high of $98.60 and are now at $92.22, 53% above that low price.
 The 200-day and 50-day moving averages have moved 0% lower and 0% lower over the past week, respectively.

 Medidata Solutions, Inc. provides hosted clinical development solutions.
 The Company's solutions include comprehensive platform that integrates electronic data capture, or EDC, with a clinical data management system, or CDMS, in a single solution that replaces traditional paper-based methods of capturing and managing clinical data.